k-nizy/Formative-2---Principle-Component-Analysis/README.md

 - Kenya expenditure on malaria per capita per county: `kenya_malaria_spending_county.csv`
 - Kenya bed nets, malaria/fever occurrence, and health spending per county: `kenya_malaria_bednets_county.csv`

+## How to Run
+1. Open Completed_PCA_Formative_Kenya_Malaria_HDX.ipynb in Google Colab or Jupyter.
+2. Run all cells from top to bottom.
+3. Confirm that all outputs are visible: data previews, covariance matrix, eigenvalues, explained variance, benchmarking results, and both plots.
+4. Export the notebook as a PDF.
+5. Combine the notebook PDF and task_sheet.pdf into one final PDF for submission.

 Source pages:

 - https://data.humdata.org/dataset/malaria-cases-per-100-000-people-in-kenya